dbouwman/solution-plan/interfaces.md

 ## IProcessCallback & IProcessStatus

 This is the callback function that is passed into the various core api functions, which is used to return status information.
-This will only communicate `working` vs `complete` status.
-The final status of a process will be returned via the resolution of the originating promise.
+This will only communicate information about what the system is currently working on.
+The final status (success/failure) of a process will be returned via the resolution of the originating promise.

-Since we don't know how long converting an item to a template will take (we don't know the depth of the dependency graph) we can not return a `percentDone` number.
+Since we don't know how long converting an item into a set of templates will take (we don't know the depth of the dependency graph) we can not return a `percentDone` number.
 However, the system will return an `ITranslatableMessage` with information regarding what is being worked on so we can some form of progress to the user.

 During the deployment, we know how many templates we are going to process, so we can compute a rough percent complete, and return that along with the message.